 The 14th Doctoral Consortium (DC) on Logic Programming provides students with the opportunity to present and discuss their research directions, and to obtain feedback from both peers and experts in the field.
 Accepted participants will receive partial financial support to attend the event and the main conference.
 The best paper from the DC will be given the opportunity to make a presentation in a session of the main ICLP conference.
 For information, please visit the DC Web Page.

-The Association for Logic Programming has funds to assist financially disadvantaged participants and, especially, students to enable them to attend the conference.
-Inquiries should be made to the general chairs.
+The Association for Logic Programming has funds to assist financially disadvantaged participants and students to enable them to attend the conference.
+Students are invited to submit to the Doctoral Consortium (within the submission deadline) to receive financial assistance.
+For non-students, inquiries should be made to the general chairs.

 ICLP 2018 acknowledges the invaluable sponsorship of: